Croatia: Zagreb to Dubrovnik

 Croatian bike tour: Introduction

-September 6th, 2017 tom I was spending two months in Europe after finishing a study abroad program, and a group of friends had planned a bike tour in Croatia during the time I was there.
-Theirs was an organized tour with van transfers (Cycling Croatia), which didn't really fit with what I was looking for on my trip, but…
+I was spending two months in Europe after finishing a study abroad program, and a group of friends had planned a bike tour in Croatia during the time I was there.
+Theirs was an organized tour with van transfers, which wasn't what I wanted, so I decided to see if I could do a solo bike tour, more or less following their itinerary.
+What could go wrong?

 Day 1: “You are in Croatia!”
 (Zagreb to Karlovac)

-September 7th, 2017 tom The first day of the tour was expected to be mellow, only around 70km, with a high point of 220m.
+The first day of the tour was expected to be mellow, only around 70km, with a high point of 220m.
 But, information about bike routes in Croatia is fairly spotty.
 Neither Google nor RideWithGPS have reliable data, and there appears to be little in the way of local cycling maps.
-There is a list of…
+There is a list of national cycling routes available from OpenStreetMaps (which integrates with RWGPS) but they're not comprehensive, and, as I found out later, are of widely varying quality.

 Day 2: The Hinterlands (Kalovac to Plitvice)